tp1de/ioBroker.ems-esp/README.md

 * km200, km200 hrv, km100, km50, HMC300 or IP-inside (from Bosch Group)
 * ems-esp interface (https://github.com/emsesp/EMS-ESP32) with latest dev version (see below) and the ESP32 chip.

-* The old ESP8266 gateways with API V2 are supported with limited functionality as well.
-But it is strobgly advised to upgrade to ESP32.
+* The old ESP8266 gateways with API V2 is NOT SUPPORTED ANYMORE !!

 The ems-esp adapter can read and write data to both gateways to steer all heating components.
 It can be used either for the original Bosch-group gateways or the ems-esp or both in parallel.

-The adapter is tested for the ems-esp gateway with latest firmware versions of ESP32 >= v3.3.1.
+The adapter is tested for the ems-esp gateway with latest firmware versions of ESP32 >= v3.4.0.

 ## important settings in EMS-ESP:

-* API V2: MQTT Settings have to be boolean format 1/0 !
-* API V3: Formatting Options for Boolean Format has to be 1/0 and for Enum Format Number
+* Formatting Options for Boolean Format has to be 1/0 and for Enum Format Value / Number.
 * The Enable API write commands settings within ems-esp has to be enabled
 * Bypass Access Token authorization on API calls has to be set or the token has to be entered.